Capacity planning

 Capacity planning reports give you the answers you need, presenting valuable insights into project health and resource availability.

-Whether you’re creating your first capacity planning report or just need a refresher, we’ll show you what a good report should look like, the essential metrics to track, and how to create actionable reports with the help of resource management software đŸŠŸ
+Whether you’re creating your first capacity planning report or just need a refresher, we’ll show you what a good report should look like, the essential metrics to track, and how to create and configure actionable reports with the help of resource management software đŸŠŸ

 What is a capacity planning report?

-A capacity planning report is an overview of key capacity metrics—like utilization rates and scheduled hours—that shows the demand and supply of resources across past, ongoing, and future projects.
+A capacity planning report is an overview of key metrics—like utilization rates and scheduled hours—that shows the demand and supply of resources across past, ongoing, and future projects.

 The main purposes of a capacity report include: